radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 This defines the basic structure of an application.
 This declaration:

-- Defines an application resource with the variable name of `app`
+- Defines an application resource with the symbolic name of `app`.
-- Assigns the name `dapr-hello` to the application resource that will be created
+- Assigns the name `dapr-hello` to the application resource that will be created.

 Declarations in Bicep start with `resource`.
 They also declare a variable, and assign a resource type, and then are followed by an equals-sign `=` and then an object.